wbuchanan/sdpConvening2017/prework.md

 - [ ] Billy Buchanan
 ```

-__To indicate that you've made it this far and to see how [Git](https://git-scm.com) can help you keep track of things, you'll put the letter `x` between the square brackets next to your name like this:__
+__To indicate that you've made it this far and to see how [Git](https://git-scm.com) can help you keep track of things, you'll put the letter `x` between the square brackets next to your name like this__ :

 ```